binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

 ![Screenshot 2023-03-27 at 12.31.47 AM.png](assets/Screenshot_2023-03-27_at_12.31.47_AM.png)

-The AI try to deny its name.
+The AI tries to deny its given name.

 ## **Disclaimer**